Faqs

 We have two conveniently located showrooms in the Vancouver Lower Mainland.
 Click here for a map and directions to our stores.
-Our Vancouver showroom is open Monday to Friday from 9:30am to 5:30pm and Saturdays from 10:00am to 4:00pm, while our Surrey showroom is open Monday to Saturday from 10:00am to 4:00pm.
-Both showrooms are closed on Sundays.
+Showrooms are open Monday to Friday from 9:30am to 5:30pm and Saturdays from 10:00am to 4:00pm.
+We are closed on Sundays and Stat Holidays.

 The easiest way to request a sample is to visit a Sammy’s Designer Flooring showroom.
 We represent some of the most reputable flooring manufacturers in the world and our knowledgeable Sales and Design consultants will be here to assist you to browse our catalogues and find the flooring styles and colours that speak to you.
 Need a sample?
 No problem.
 We will be happy to provide you with colour swatches that you can take home.

-In order to determine how much tile, carpet or hardwood you will need for your project, you must take accurate measurements of your room.
+In order to determine how many slabs, tiles, hardwood or vinyl products you will need for your project, you must take accurate measurements of your room.
 To do this, simply measure the room across its longest and widest parts.
 Make sure to measure into any alcoves and under doorways.
-When you bring your diagrams and measurements to our showrooms, our estimators will review this information with you and provide you with a free quote for your project.
+When you bring your diagrams and measurements to our showrooms, our estimators will review this information with you and provide you with a complimentary quote for your project.

 Currently, purchases cannot be made over the internet.
 It is also important to note that not all products that are available to you are represented on the Sammy’s Designer Flooring website.
-Please visit our showrooms to experience our entire catalogue including On-Sale items as well as the newest and latest product offerings.
+Please visit our showrooms to experience our entire catalogue including brand New items.

 Installation time varies depending on a number of factors, including: 1.
 Product availability (most products are readily available in stock but some custom options may have to be ordered) 2.
 Size of the project (number and size of the rooms), 3.
 Removal of existing flooring, 4.
 Condition of the subflooring (uneven floors may take longer to complete).
 Please keep in mind that disposal of current flooring and removal of furniture pieces and obstacles is required prior to installation.